Owen Hart: Death

 On May 23, 1999, Hart fell to his death in Kansas City, Missouri, during the Over the Edge pay-per-view event.
 Hart was in the process of being lowered via harness and grapple line into the ring from the rafters of Kemper Arena for a booked Intercontinental Championship match against The Godfather.
-In keeping with the Blazer's new "buffoonish superhero" character, he was to begin a dramatic entrance, being lowered to just above ring level, at which time he would act "entangled", then release himself from the safety harness and fall flat on his face for comedic effect—this necessitated the use of a quick release mechanism.
+In keeping with the Blazer's new "buffoonish superhero" character, he was to begin with a dramatic entrance, being lowered to just above ring level, at which time he would act "entangled", then release himself from the safety harness and fall flat on his face for comedic effect—this necessitated the use of a quick release mechanism.
 It was an elaboration on a Blue Blazer stunt done previously on the Sunday Night Heat before Survivor Series in 1998.
 Before being lowered into the ring, Hart fell 78 feet (24 m), landing chest-first on the top rope (approximately a foot from the nearest turnbuckle).

 Hart had performed the stunt a few times before.
 Hart's widow Martha has suggested that, by moving around to get comfortable with both the harness and his cape on, Hart unintentionally triggered an early release.
 Television viewers did not see the incident.
 During the fall, a pre-taped vignette was being shown on the pay-per-view broadcast as well as on the monitors in the darkened arena.
 Afterward, while Hart was being worked on by medical personnel inside the ring, the live event's broadcast showed only the audience.
 Meanwhile, WWF television announcer Jim Ross repeatedly told those watching live on pay-per-view that what had just transpired was not a wrestling angle or storyline and that Hart was hurt badly, emphasizing the seriousness of the situation.
 Hart was transported to Truman Medical Center in Kansas City.
 While several attempts to revive him were made, he died due to his injuries.
 The cause of death was later revealed to be internal bleeding from blunt force trauma.
 The impact severed his aorta, resulting in Hart bleeding to death just minutes later; he was 34 years old.